"Energy-Efficient Edge-Native Sensory Processing"

 Capabilities: strong adherence to biological plausibility and spike timing dependent plasticity (STDP) in order to enable continuous, unsupervised, emergent learning.

-Efficiencies: can achieve several orders of magnitude improvement on energy efficiency as compared to existing ANN/DNN computation infrastructure for supporting AI/ML/DL workloads.
+Efficiencies: can achieve several orders of magnitude improvements on system complexity and energy efficiency as compared to existing DNN computation infrastructures for supporting AI/ML/DL workloads.

 Targeted Applications: Edge-Native Sensory Processing